 and here is the updated room.

-We took away the rug mostly because he will be in training pants and it's easier to clean up tiles that rugs.
+We took away the rug mostly because he will be in training pants and it’s easier to clean up tiles than rugs.
 We also added a work table.
-I wanted to shorted the table and chairs by a few inches but my husband was not a fan of the idea.
+I wanted to shorten the table and chairs by a few inches but my husband was not a fan of the idea.
 He feels it will serve us longer this way.
-My son is able to climb on and off the chair independently but I don't like that his feet are not flat on the floor when he is sitting.
+My son is able to climb on and off the chair independently but I don’t like that his feet are not flat on the floor when he is sitting.
 It works for now.
 I also finally added the picture frame using velcro.
 I found the perfect calendars that fit the frame we had and so I rotate the pictures.

 I moved his chair closer to the book racks so that he can make the association of picking a book and sitting to read.
 The chair is also close to the dressing area.
 While he prefers to sit on the floor to dress up, he sometimes sits on the chair too.